Elisabeth Elliot: A Life

 +++

 One final thing I want to say about Elisabeth Elliot, on a more personal note.
 At one point in my twenties—roughly the age Elliot was when she moved to Ecuador—I was serving with an NGO in Cambodia.
 It had been a good thing for me.
-But I was at a vocational crossroads, trying to decide whether to stay on in a new capacity or to return home and start figuring out rest of my life.
+But I was at a vocational crossroads, trying to decide whether to stay on in a new capacity or to return home and start figuring out the rest of my life.
 On paper, the position I was considering made perfect sense.
 I was able to make good arguments for staying.
 But I was feeling miserable about the prospect of actually doing it.
 One might say I did not “have peace” about the whole thing.
 Having Skyped and emailed with my parents, pouring out all my frantic hopes and anxious uncertainties, Mom sent me a copy of Elliot’s God's Guidance: A Slow and Certain Light.

 This book—published in 1976, during those somewhat less nuanced years—was written by the same woman who had long taught, as Austen summarizes it, that “when faced with two otherwise acceptable paths, the follower of Jesus is obligated to choose the more difficult.”
 Elliot was also skeptical of the role of emotions in the life of faith.